![]() deutsches Glossar |

 An automatic block system on

-single lines on US railroads which is
+single lines on North American railways, which is

 completely controlled by track circuits